Pasig: Philippine independence

-The Martial Law era
+The martial law era

 Pasig was home to a number of prominent human rights advocates who became prominent during the administration of Ferdinand Marcos from 1965 to 1986.
-One of these advocates was lawyer and publisher Augusto "Bobbit" Sanchez, whose publication The Weekly Post was so uncompromising in its coverage that Pasig politicians came to refer to it as the "Weekly Pest."
+One of these advocates was lawyer and publisher Augusto "Bobbit" Sanchez, whose publication The Weekly Post was largely considered uncompromising in its coverage that Pasig politicians came to refer to it as the "Weekly Pest."
 Another human rights advocate who was an early critic of Marcos' policies was opposition figure and Liberal Party member Jovito Salonga, a Pasig native who was elected representative of Rizal's second district in 1961.

 When Ferdinand Marcos' economic policy of using foreign loans to fund government projects during his second term resulted in economic crises at the beginning of the 1970s, numerous Pasigueños participated in the various protests of the time, which eventually came to be known as the First Quarter Storm.
 This included brothers Eman Lacaba and Pete Lacaba, who lived in nearby Pateros but studied at the Pasig Catholic College (PCC) where their mother was a teacher.

-When Marcos suspended the writ of habeas corpus in 1971 and eventually declared Martial Law in September 1972, students were unable to congregate.
+When Marcos suspended the writ of habeas corpus in 1971 and eventually declared martial law in September 1972, students were unable to congregate.
 In Pasig, one of the prominent residences that sheltered them and allowed them to meet together was the Bahay Na Tisa in Barangay San Jose.
 Because the house was also the venue of meetings of prominent Pasig leaders who were pro-Marcos, it came to be known as Pasig's "Freedom House."
 The house has since been declared an Important Cultural Property by the Philippines' National Museum.

-Another prominent site in Pasig which was affected by Martial Law was the Benpres Building, which was shuttered by the Philippine Constabulary when Marcos' declaration closed down all media outlets on September 23, 1972.
+Another prominent site in Pasig which was affected by martial law was the Benpres Building, which was shuttered by the Philippine Constabulary when Marcos' declaration closed down all media outlets on September 23, 1972.

 After the fall of the dictatorship, one of the first properties to be surrendered by a Marcos crony to the PCGG was the "Payanig sa Pasig" property, at the confluence of Ortigas, Meralco and Doña Julia Vargas Avenues, whose title businessman Jose Yao Campos said he was keeping under the name of the Mid-Pasig Land Development Corp (MPLDC) in lieu of Ferdinand Marcos.
 This was eventually sequestered by the Presidential Commission on Good Government as part of the Unexplained wealth of the Marcos family.

 Integration into Metro Manila

-On November 7, 1975, Pasig was carved out of Rizal province and became part of Metro Manila when the Metro Manila Commission (precursor of Metro Manila Authority and later Metropolitan Manila Development Authority) was created through Presidential Decree 824.
+On November 7, 1975, Pasig was incorporated into Metro Manila when Presidential Decree No. 824 created Metropolitan Manila and the Metropolitan Manila Commission.
+Pasig was among the municipalities of Rizal placed under the commission's jurisdiction.